eads/hhdcpython/LESSON.md

 ## The problem

 A reporter at your publication would like you to clean up some data for a story about fringe religious groups in Mexico.
-She doesn't need anything fancy, just an overall count of the number of groups in the country and a count of the number of members per group.
+She doesn't need anything fancy, just an overall count of the number of groups in the country and a count of the number of leaders per group.

 The good news is that Mexican government has collects and releases data about known religious groups.
 The not-so-good news is that instead of a friendly CSV file that you could import into Excel, the data is locked up in a [1,964 page PDF document](http://www.asociacionesreligiosas.gob.mx//work/models/AsociacionesReligiosas/pdf/Numeralia/MC_por_SGAR.pdf).

-The data includes the name of each religion followed by names of known members of the group.
+The data includes the name of each religion followed by names of known leaders of the group.

 You could try to copy and paste and manually clean up the data, but that's a lot of work.
 Who wants to do a lot of work?
 More importantly, you'll have even *more* work if you make a mistake, and if the government releases a new list, you'll have more work still.
 But if you write some code to clean the data, you can repeatedly process the data.
 With a little code, mistakes are no longer time-killers.
 If new data is released, you can simply swap out the old data for the new and re-run your analysis.